xiaoxian9799/newbieWiki/Automate the Boring Stuff with Python.md

 _assignment statement_ `var_name = val`
 _assignment operator_ `=`

-A _variable_ is _initialized or created_ the first time a value is stored in it.
-The variable can be _overwritten_ when it is assigned a new value.

-The Python program _terminates or exits_ when there are no more lines of code to execute.
-The Python program _crash_ (the program stopped running unexpectedly) if they contain code the computer can't understand, which will cause Python to show an error message.

 ### Naming Rules for Variable
 - Only one word with no spaces.
 - Only letters, numbers, and `_` char.